The next day Edward called. I was pleased. He wanted to see me again. I told him he was crazy.

 “Okay, let me think about it”.

 Despite intimate conversations, I remained nervous seeing him at other than a safe public place.
-We became close, not physically, it was bonding, we became close emotionally.
-After verifying with Stanford, he was an intern and knowing him, I agreed to meet on a Saturday, for lunch at the Stanford Mall fountain.
+We became close.
+It was not physical bonding.
+It was deeper, it was emotional entwining.
+After verifying with Stanford, he was an intern and knowing more about him, I agreed to meet at the Stanford Mall fountain for a Saturday lunch.

 That morning, I left hubby to take the kids to the park while I went “shopping”, to meet Edward again, in the flesh.